 Maelyn and Darrell, thank you, for sharing with us your genuine affection for life and one another.
 Much love to you both, today and always.

 Also big heartfelt thanks to a wonderful team, who made this day come true with great fun and the utmost professionalism.
-And special shout out to Sam Lewis and Tyler Carlson of True Northwest Productions, and Emily Hui (aka “the wedding fairy”) — it was a truly a privilege to work alongside each of you.
+And special shout out to Sam Lewis and Tyler Carlson of True Northwest Productions, and Emily Hui (aka “the wedding fairy”) jumping in from Melbourne, Australia — it was a truly a privilege to work alongside each of you.

 Wedding Venue: Beach at Seabrook